 Figure 5 Adjustable Regulator with Improved Range.

 Figure 5 shows an improvement on the circuit of figure 4.
 The VR tube has been changed to one which has much less voltage drift and change as the current changes.
 It operates over the current range from 1.5 to 3.5 mA which makes it much less power hungry.
 The operating voltage is 85 volts.
 I tried finding values for resistors R3 and R4 from the much touted "PSU Designer II" from a source which I have forgotten.
 The program doesn't want to tell me where it came from either.
 Anyway I couldn't get values I could believe and the graph isn't working right so I don't trust it.
 My own program didn't fare any better.
-If you want to duplicate this circuit you will have to trial and error the values of R3 and R4.
+If you want to duplicate this circuit you will have to breadboard it and trial and error the values of R3 and R4.

 The resistors labeled R1 and R2 are usually internal adjustment pots connected as rheostats.
 Their effect is counter intuitive.
 R1 adjusts the minimum voltage while R2 adjusts the maximum voltage.
 The amplifier tube limits the minimum voltage.
 50 volts is a typical value.
 The maximum voltage is determined by the ripple valley voltage and the minimum drop across the pass tube(s), both measured at maximum load current.